wp-plugins/ultimate-live-chat/readme.txt

 Yes, you can, but you need to install Joomla!
 CMS into a subfolder on your WordPress website and then bridge the connection, because JLive!
 Chat requires Joomla CMS as the base in order to run it in stand-alone mode on your own server.
 You can find out more about this topic [here](http://www.cmsfruit.com/wiki/index.php?title=JLive_Chat#Installing_on_non-Joomla_website).

 == Changelog ==
+= 1.2 =
+* Made some minor code optimizations and bug fixes to make plugin MORE compatible with newer versions of WordPress.

 = 1.1 =
 * Fixed issue with livechat javascript files not being included on all pages.